Esther Williams Says No to MGM For A Year, Revolutionizes Synchronized Swimming, Looks Perfect Underwater, And Can Light the Pool On FIRE!

 Bathing Beauty: Creating the First Swimming Musical

 Originally titled Mr. Coed, there’s no question that MGM initially saw Red Skelton as the big star in Bathing Beauty.
-So much so that according to Esther, the first script of the film was “dry,” with the swimming “added pretty much as an afterthought.”
+Indeed, according to Esther, the film’s first script was “dry,” with the swimming “added pretty much as an afterthought” later.

 So Esther and her crew had a lot to figure out as they created the first swimming musical.

 Esther’s introduction in Bathing Beauty is also her first big swimming scene on film.
 And she was left completely to her own devices.

 The scene was shot at the beautiful Lakeside Country Club in Burbank.
 When Esther asked director George Sidney what he wanted her to do for this precedent-setting swimming number, Sidney merely replied,

 “Just do what you do, Esther.”